 Experts regard the European Union as one of the most powerful trading blocs in the world because of the internal market that gives access to more than 400 million consumers.
 But because the EU hesitates to create a more coordinated effort in terms of security, i.e. military affairs, it still lacks punch in geopolitics.

 One of the Europe’s challenges – and especially for an organisation like the EU – is identity.
-Because how is it possible to create a common identity in a region with more than 400 million people?
+How is it possible to create a common identity in a region with more than 400 million people?
+It’s also an ongoing discussion whether the EU should primarily focus on trade and various regulations or expand its ambitions to also include matters of culture, military affairs, and taxation.

 Posts on Tourists & Vagabonds about this topic: